Get and Put data Using Lambda & DynamoDB, simple & clear

-Click the “Create table” button...yes, the big blue one button.
+Click the “Create table” button...yes, the big blue button.

 After that you will see this:

-1 - Write some name to give to your table.
-For example : “Users”.
+1 - Write a name to give to your table.
+For example: “Users”.

-2 - Here we need to add the Primary key attribute for our table, let's write: “id”, and we leave the type of this value as a String.
+2 - Here we need to add the Primary key attribute for our table, let's write: “id”, and leave the type of this value as String.